lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 We used *pip* to install packages and *conda* to create the environment.
 The list of dependencies was auto-generated using *pipreqs* command which creates the *requirements.txt* file which contains a list of requirements based on imports in the project.
-We also added missing requirements manually.
+However, we noticed that some dependecies were missing, so we added them manually.
 To get a complete copy of our development environment, the first step is to create a new conda environment (*conda create -n "my_environment python="version"*) and activate it (*conda activate "my_environment*).
-The project environment was built with Python version 3.10.
-After that, clone the github project (*git clone https://github.com/lefteriskat/mlops_project.git*) and install everything from the requirements.txt file (*pip install -r requirements.txt*).
+Our project environment was built with Python version 3.10.
+The next step is to clone the github project (*git clone https://github.com/lefteriskat/mlops_project.git*) and install everything from the requirements.txt file using this command:*pip install -r requirements.txt*.

 ### Question 5